Landing at Scarlet Beach: Geography

 The Huon Peninsula is situated along the north-east coast of Papua New Guinea, and stretches from Lae in the south on the Huon Gulf to Sio in the north along the Vitiaz Strait.
 Along the coast, between these two points, numerous rivers and streams cut the terrain.
 Of these, the most prominent are the Song, Bumi, and Mape Rivers.
-These waterways flow from the mountainous interior, which is formed through the conglomeration of the Rawlinson Range in the south, with the Cromwell Mountains in the east.
+These waterways flow from the mountainous interior, which is formed through the conglomeration of the Rawlinson Range in the south with the Cromwell Mountains in the east.
 These meet in the centre of the peninsula to form the Saruwaged Range massif, which joins the Finisterre Range further west.
 Apart from a thin, flat coastal strip, at the time of the campaign, the area was thickly covered with dense jungle, through which very few tracks had been cut.

 During planning, the Allies identified three areas as key and decisive terrain in the area: the beach north of Katika, which was later codenamed "Scarlet" by the Allies, the 3150 ft peak called Sattelberg 5 mi to the south west, which dominated the area due to its height, and Finschhafen, possessing a small airfield and sitting on the coast in a bay which offered protected harbour facilities.
-Before the war, the town had a population of about 30 white and 60 native people.
+Before the war, the town had a population of about 30 white and 60 indigenous people.
 There were good anchorages for vessels of up to 5,000 tons in Dreger Harbour, Langemak Bay, and Finsch Harbour.
 The flat coastal strip provided a number of potential airfield sites.
 German names abounded in the area because the Territory of New Guinea was a German colony from 1884 until it was occupied by Australia in 1914.